 Conclusion

-Now you should understand what CGPA is, its full form, and how to calculate it.
-CGPA reflects not only your grades but your overall academic performance.
-Therefore, always strive to improve your CGPA and work hard in your studies.
+Now you clearly understand what CGPA is, its full form, and how it’s calculated.
+CGPA reflects your overall academic growth and performance.